 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

 Looking to treat yourself to an air fryer?
-Our experts round up the very best air fryer deals and multi cooker deals in the Black Friday sales.
+Our experts round up the very best air fryer deals in the December sales

 Brianna WatsonResearcher & writer